cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/round_and_round_2023.md

 description = """While Rachel is stuck in a time loop, reliving the night of her parents' Hanukkah party, she leans on the boy her grandmother is trying to set her up with to make it out."""

 [taxonomies]
-xmas_genres = ['Queer', 'Hallmark', 'Family', 'Romance', 'TV Movie', 'Comedy']
+xmas_genres = ['Hanukkah', 'Queer', 'Comedy', 'Hallmark', 'TV Movie', 'Family', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/round-and-round-2023/"""